John Henry Wise

 John Henry Wise (July 19, 1868 – August 12, 1937) was a Native Hawaiian politician, businessman, religious leader, and educator of Hawaii.
-In his youth, he became the first Native Hawaiian to play college football with the Oberlin Yeomen football team while he attended theology school at Oberlin College.
+In his youth, he became the first Native Hawaiian to play college football.
+While he attended theology school at Oberlin College, Wise had played for the Oberlin Yeomen football team.
 During his political career in the Hawaii Territorial Legislature, he helped pass the Hawaiian Homelands Act of 1921.
 In later life, he served as an instructor of Hawaiian language at the Kamehameha Schools and the University of Hawaii.

 Early life

 He was born July 19, 1868, at Kapaʻau, Kohala, on the island of Hawaii.
 His parents were Julius A. Wise, a German settler from Hamburg, and Rebecca Nāwaʻa, a Native Hawaiian.
 He was educated at the Hilo Boarding School and became a part of the inaugural class of the Kamehameha School for Boys where he played left field for the Kamehameha Nine baseball team.